univention/univention-corporate-server/doc/debian-admins/system.rst

 example, the LDAP server refuses to start and prevents users from sign-in to their environment and preventing them from doing their daily work.

-This short outline brings use to one rule.
+This short outline brings use to one principle.
 Applying it can safe you a lot of frustration, efforts, and headaches:

-.. _rule-1:
+.. _principle-1:

-.. admonition:: Rule #1
+.. admonition:: Principle #1

    Don't manually edit configuration files that are under control of |UCR| or directory listener modules.